You can let us know about a change in your circumstances (e.g. change in your income or household) quickly and easily online:

 This list is not exhaustive.
 Please contact us if you are unsure.

-If the claimant of the partner on your claim is over 60 and receiving Pension Credit Guarantee Credit you must report the following:
+If the claimant of the partner on your claim is of pensionable age and receiving Pension Credit Guarantee Credit you must report the following:

 - Changes in the detail of your letting